lucaspalomodevelop/varkeeper/README.md

 ## Desciption

-varkeeper is A tool for handle vars global in different modules
+varkeeper is A tool for handling vars globally in different modules.

 ## Usage

 ### Installation

-You can varkeeper install using [npm](https://www.npmjs.com/package/varkeeper) or [yarn](https://yarnpkg.com/package/varkeeper).
+You can install varkeeper using [npm](https://www.npmjs.com/package/varkeeper) or [yarn](https://yarnpkg.com/package/varkeeper).

 ```
 npm install varkeeper